kostaslafa/histogram-modifications/README.md

 ## incc
 This function increases the contrast of an image.

+## histogram
+The histogram.m file is a script where the results are presenting.

 ## Contact
 Created by [@kostaslafa], email: kostaslafa14@gmail.com - feel free to contact me!